 the hair of my flesh

-"the hair on my body"
+Alternate translation: "the hair on my body"

-ULT

-15 Then a spirit passed before my face, and the hair of my flesh stood up.

 General Information:

+General Information:

 The writer uses parallelism in verse 17, conveying a single idea using two different statements to emphasize a question about the purity of man before God.
-(See: Parallelism)
+(See: Parallelism (p.1199)) (See: Parallelism (p.1199))

 A form was before my eyes

-"Something was before my eyes," "I saw something"
+Alternate translation: "Something was before my eyes," "I saw something"

 and I heard

-"then I heard"
+Alternate translation: "then I heard"

-ULT

-16 The spirit stood still, but I could not discern its appearance.
-A form was before my eyes; there was silence, and I heard a voice that said,

 Can a mortal man be more righteous than God?

 Eliphaz poses this question so that Job will consider, "Do I regard myself as more righteous than God?" or "Am I justified before God?"
-Alternate translation: "A mortal man cannot be more righteous than

-God." or "A mortal man cannot be righteous before God."
-(See: Rhetorical Question)
+Alternate translation: "A mortal man cannot be more righteous than God." or "A mortal man cannot be righteous before God."
+(See: Rhetorical Question (p.1216))

-ULT

-17 "Can a mortal man be more righteous than God?
-Can a man be more pure than his Maker?

 Can a man be more pure than his Maker?